Subject knowledge: Dissolving

 A nice way of showing that the solid has not disappeared is by using a substance that is not colourless such as instant coffee.
 This makes it more obvious that the coffee is still in the liquid.
 This can also be used to show that substances dissolve more quickly in warmer water than in cold water.

-This additional video from Royal Society of Chemistry provides a demonstration, to support your understanding (it is beyond what primary children are expected to know).
+This additional video from Royal Society of Chemistry provides a demonstration.

 How could children investigate dissolving in the classroom?
 Put your ideas in the comments section below.